dhemery/DHE-Modules/modules/fuzzy-logic-z.md

   This can generate very complex output signals from simple input signals.
   **WARNING:**
-  if any input voltage is above or below the selected range, feedback loops like this can generate
+  If any input voltage is above or below the selected range, feedback loops like this can generate
   **[very high output voltages](#warnings).**